I have two girls who give me lots of practice buying good presents. I should probably thank them.

 - I found one that said, "Literary Rebel: I Read Past My Bedtime"

-Gift Idea #10: A Boss T-Shirt & Unusual Tights or Leggings
+10. A Boss T-Shirt and Unusual Tights or Leggings

 T-Shirts: Give her an expressive, opinionated, unapologetic t-shirt, something she can pull on on a bad day and feel a little better.
 I searched online (go to Etsy right now and type in "feminist t-shirt"!) and found a bunch of excellent choices with catchy phrases: